Barath3012/KGConstructionForFarmersUsingDL/README.md

-# KGConstructionForFarmersUsingDL

-# 🌾 Agricultural Knowledge Graph Construction
+# 🌾 Agricultural Knowledge Graph Construction and Visualization

 This project constructs and visualizes a **Knowledge Graph (KG)** for the agricultural domain using advanced NLP techniques.
 It extracts entities and their relationships from agricultural texts using fine-tuned transformer models and displays the graph interactively using a **Streamlit** web app with **Pyvis**.